cndreisbach/funl/description.md

 as to their implementation currently, so they may be linked lists or based on JavaScript arrays.

-Sequences are denoted by parentheses, like so:
+Sequences are denoted by square brackets, like so:

-    (1, 2, 3, "four", (5, 6))
+    [1, 2, 3, "four", [5, 6]]

 ### Maps